 Once the engine is started, but before you drive the forklift, make sure the forks are low to the ground.
 Forks should be positioned approximately 2-4 inches high while you are driving.
-However, you may need to adjust the forks if the planned route you are taking contains bumps, seams or uneven terrain.
-Never allow anyone to walk or stand under the elevated forks (even if the forks are not loaded) because it may result in injury or accident.
+However, you may need to adjust the forks if the planned route you are taking contains bumps or uneven terrain.
+Never allow anyone to walk or stand under the elevated forks (even if the forks are not loaded and/or the engine is off) because it may result in injury or accident.